confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 #.
 Divide the list to be sorted into a sorted portion at the front
    (initially empty) and an unsorted portion at the end (initially the whole list).
 #.
 Find the smallest element in the unsorted list:

-  #.
+  i.
 Select the first element of the unsorted list as the initial
      candidate.
   #.
 Compare the candidate to each element of the unsorted list in
      turn, replacing the candidate with the current element if the current element is smaller.
   #.
 Once the end of the unsorted list is reached, the candidate is the
      smallest element.

-#.
-Swap the smallest element found in the previous step with the first
-   element in the unsorted list, thus extending the sorted list by one element.
+3. Swap the smallest element found in the previous step with the first element in the unsorted list, thus extending the sorted list by one element.
 #.
 Repeat the steps 2 and 3 above until only one element remains in the
    unsorted list.